johnsonjh/lzpack/README.md

 ### Decompression stubs

-Because every packed program must include a copy of the decompression stub, it's vital that code is as small (and fast) as possible.
+Because every packed program must include a copy of the decompression stub, it's vital that the code is as small (and fast) as possible.
 The table below compares the **LZPACK** decompression stubs against those from the *PopCom!* packer.